 © Helvetas/Franca Roiatti

-Samira, checking her vertical garden out of her shelter in the Rohingya refugee camp © Helvetas/Franca Roiatti
+Samira checking her vertical garden outside of her shelter in the Rohingya refugee camp. © Helvetas/Franca Roiatti

 4/6